techbrett/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/migrate-persistent-chat-pool.md

 f1.keywords:
 - NOCSH
 ms.localizationpriority: medium
-description: "Migrate Persistent Chat Pool"
+description: "Migrate Persistent Chat pool from Skype for Business Server 2015 to Skype for Business Server 2019."
 ---

-# Migrate Persistent Chat Pool
+# Migrate Persistent Chat pool

 > [!NOTE]
 > If you are migrating from Skype for Business Server 2015 to Skype for Business Server 2019 and you have Persistent Chat enabled on Skype for Business Server 2015, you may encounter a situation that Chat Rooms created via Skype for Business client is not working in Skype for Business Server 2019.
 This is because the default Persistent Chat URL points to the previous Persistent Chat pool.